tohyuting/tp/docs/DeveloperGuide.md

 * 1b.
 User enters invalid help command.
   * 1b1.
 CLI-nic shows an error message.
   * 1b2.
-CLI-nic requests for the correct command.
+CLI-nic requests for a valid command.
   * 1b3.
 User enters a new help command.

     Steps 1b1-1b3 are repeated until a valid help command is entered. <br>